-Any payment offered to a Councillor or employee for attendance at an event must be disclosed to the CEO.
+Any payment offered to a Councillor or CEO for attendance at an event must be disclosed.
 In general payments for attendance should not be accepted or should be paid to the Shire of Narembeen if a function is being performed as part of the event for which payment would normally be expected.